S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/process/peer-review.png)

-**People support each other to learn and grow in the roles and groups they serve.**
+**Support each other to learn and grow in the roles and groups you serve in.**

-The role keeper - or group - leads the peer review by setting up the process and speaking first in each step.
+The role keeper — or group — leads the peer review by setting up the process and speaking first in each step.

 Ensure to invite people with complementing perspectives to contribute to the review, and a facilitator.

-Improvement suggestions apply to personal development, collaboration, updates to domain description (including driver statement) and strategy.
+Improvement suggestions may relate to personal development, collaboration, updates to the domain description (including the driver statement) and strategy.

 ---

 ## Peer Review (…)

-### Continuous improvement of people's ability to effectively fulfill roles or collaborate together in groups.
+### Continuous improvement of people's ability to effectively keep roles or collaborate together in groups.

 ![inline,fit](img/evolution/development-process.png)